-27.6 In the event an employee is subject to an income deduction order, the City shall charge the employee an administrative fee, or fees, in accordance with limits established by law.
+In the event an employee is subject to an income deduction order, the City shall charge the employee an administrative fee, or fees, in accordance with limits established by law.

-27.7 Continuous Service Payments
+29.5 Continuous Service Payments

-Effective the beginning of the first full pay period in January 2023, any employee who is otherwise eligible for slotting into the step plan or for a step increase, and who either is at a rate of pay that is at the maximum of the pay range for their rank or has at least 20 years of continuous service (measured from the most recent hire date), shall receive a lump sum payment equal to one pay step, paid in two equal installments the first full pay period in January and the first full pay period in July.
+Any employee who either is at a rate of pay that is at the maximum of the pay range for their rank or has at least 20 years of service, shall receive a lump sum payment equal to one pay step, paid in two equal installments the first full pay period in January and the first full pay period in July.
 For purposes of interpretation, years of service are limited to time with the department as a law enforcement officer, and exclusive of time for which the employee is already receiving a retirement benefit.
 The parties recognize that an employee who promotes or is no longer at the maximum of the range shall no longer be eligible for the payments.